-- Do not race a cold engine. - If the engine becomes difficult to start or stalls frequently, have your vehicle checked by your SUBARU dealer immediately. - Symptoms indicating a malfunction with the push-button ignition switch
+- Do not race a cold engine. - If the engine becomes difficult to start or stalls frequently, have your vehicle checked by your SUBARU dealer immediately. - Vehicles with an automatic transmission: Do not shift the select lever while the starter is operating. - Symptoms indicating a malfunction with the push-button ignition switch